zackluckyf/angular-project/readme.md

 Controllers can't access state yet:

-1) create the functions in setupFactory to send state to database
+1) create the functions in SetupFactory to send state to database

-2) create the functions in setupFactory to retrieve state
+2) create the functions in SetupFactory to retrieve state

 Fix HTML and SCSS